Beverage antenna - Beverage receiving antennas

-- Use separate ground rods, as sharing can cause signal coupling through the connection.
+- Best to use separate ground rods, as sharing can cause signal coupling through the connection.

 - Copper coating on steel ground rods disappears with time.
 Recommend the use of thick wall copper pipe, available in most hardware stores.

-- Keep the Beverage ends away from towers that can re-radiate signals, even if they are not used as transmit verticals.
+- Keep Beverage wire ends away from towers, That can re-radiate signals, even if they are not used as transmit verticals.

 - Maintain a reasonable constant height above ground except at the ends that may be tapered to ground level.
 Follow the general contour of the earth, but not every small dip or bump.

 - Beverage antennas "want to work".
 For best results run a straight line.
 If a straight run can not be maintained, good results can be obtained with less than perfect.